kkoomen/gfi.vim/README.md

 Files will be resolved now based on its path:<br />
 - relative to the current buffer
 - relative to vim's current working directory
-- based on the git directory it is located in (absolute imports)
+- based on the git directory it is located in (to resolve absolute imports)

+This is default behavior for every filetype.

 Files will also be checked in a more advanced way per filetype when it can: